markgar/sporq/README.md

 - You want to store secrets in Key Vault by default and rotate them regularly
 - You want to follow a naming convention
 - You think cost governanace is an important part of utilizing the cloud
-- You want to perform 'unit tests' on arm templates to ensure security and policy adherence as earely as possible in the development cycle: during the build phase.
+- You want to perform 'unit tests' on arm templates to ensure security and policy adherence as early as possible in the development cycle: during the build phase.

 # Getting to know Sporq
 **Sporq** is a powershell library delivered to you via a public [nuget.org](https://www.nuget.org/packages/Sporq/) package that makes the creation and testing of arm templates easier.
 You'll declare variables and use pre-built functions to retrieve arm template fragments.
 These fragments can be aggregated together to create an arm template object that can be finally exported to a ready-to-deploy arm template json file.

 By the way - there are two ways to use **Sporq**.
 The quickest is to use the public nuget package.
-This includes template fragemnts and tests that are ready to go.
+This includes template fragments and tests that are ready to go.
 But if you'd like to customize these artifacts, you can do that too.
 See [Customizing Sporq for Your Enterprise](doc/CustomizeSporq.md).

 When you use **Sporq**, you first retrieve an object that represents and empty arm template.
 ```powershell